How Low Can You Go?: A Clinician's Overview of Anemia

 What is Anemia?

-In its simplest definition, anemia is a state of decreased oxygen-carrying capacity that results from not making enough red blood cells (RBCs for short), not making them well, or they’re made and then destroyed (hemolysis).
+In its simplest definition, anemia is a state of decreased oxygen-carrying capacity that results from not making enough red blood cells (RBCs), not making them well, or making and then destroying them (hemolysis).

 The term “anemia” also serves as an umbrella term for a group of diseases that are characterized by decreases in RBC volume or hemoglobin, limiting the ability to effectively move oxygen throughout the body.